kissgyorgy/my-stars/README.md

 - [onivim/oni](https://github.com/onivim/oni) - Oni: Modern Modal Editing - powered by Neovim
 - [vuejs/vue](https://github.com/vuejs/vue) - This is the repo for Vue 2.
 For Vue 3, go to https://github.com/vuejs/core
 - [rough-stuff/wired-elements](https://github.com/rough-stuff/wired-elements) - Collection of custom elements that appear hand drawn.
 Great for wireframes or a fun look.
-- [nikitavoloboev/myflow](https://github.com/nikitavoloboev/myflow) - Place to share & store what you use
+- [nikivdev/myflow](https://github.com/nikivdev/myflow) - Place to share & store what you use
 - [transloadit/uppy](https://github.com/transloadit/uppy) - The next open source file uploader for web browsers :dog:
-- [learn-anything/learn-anything](https://github.com/learn-anything/learn-anything) - Make interlinked notes in private (E2E encrypted), share parts of it to global network of topics with deep AI integration
+- [learn-anything/learn-anything](https://github.com/learn-anything/learn-anything) - Make interlinked notes in private (E2E encrypted).
+Share parts of it to global network of topics with deep AI integration.
 - [microsoft/vscode](https://github.com/microsoft/vscode) - Visual Studio Code
 - [vuejs/vue-loader](https://github.com/vuejs/vue-loader) - 📦 Webpack loader for Vue.js components
 - [popcorntime/popcorntime](https://github.com/popcorntime/popcorntime) - Popcorn Time™ puts everything in one place.
 Your favorite platforms, your shows, your movies-ready when you are.